chanel-y/BSides-CodeQL101/queries/csharp/4 - Paths/README.md

 ![Final Query](images/final-query.png)

-**Exercise:** Using the instructions above, convert the RSA Insufficient Key Size and Hardcoded Encryption Key queries into path queries.
+**Exercise:** Using the instructions above, convert the RSA Insufficient Key Size and Hardcoded Encryption Key queries into path queries

 **Exercise**: Write a path query that looks for cases where encrypt is set to false in a SQL connecion object.
 The sample code for this exercise is in the "InsecureSqlConnection.cs" file in the sample project.